 Vocational Training: FPC Alderson does not offer any vocational training aside from its advanced occupational education and apprenticeship programs.

 Apprenticeship: Federal Prison Camp Alderson offers apprenticeships in Air Conditioning/Refrigeration, Cooking, Electrician, Plumbing, Powerhouse, Teacher’s Assistant, and Welding.

 Library Services: The FPC Alderson law library provides typewriters for legal use and a copying machine is available at a cost.
 The leisure library collection includes fiction, nonfiction, basic legal reference materials, literary works in Spanish, current magazines, major newspapers, medical reference materials, and audio/video cassettes.

-UNICOR: FPC Alderson houses UNICOR factories which include data services, warehousing, distribution and fulfilment, assistance and help desk, and custom printing.
+UNICOR: FPC Alderson houses UNICOR factories which include data services, warehousing, distribution and fulfillment, assistance and help desk, and custom printing.

 Recreation: Recreation programs range from individualized arts and crafts programs to intramural team sports (basketball, softball, and volleyball).
 Activities include but are not limited to arts and crafts classes, aerobics, step aerobics, country line aerobics, pilates, sweating to the oldies, fusion, low impact spinning, volleyball (indoor/outdoor), pool, basketball, ping pong, jogging, brisk walking, softball, roller skating, table games, bingo, bocce ball, game shows, progressive relaxation, and talent shows.
 Tournaments are held periodically at FPC Alderson with prizes awarded to winners.
 The yarn project is a volunteer project where inmates crochet hats, sweaters, scarves, mittens, and lap afghans for local needy children and women’s resource centers.